Hidden symmetries and Killing spinor of 5-dimensional minimal gauged supergravity solutions: Introduction

-A lot of progress[23] has been accumulated since the seminal paper of Myers and Perry[24], where the metrics describing the isolated, vacuum, rotating higher-dimensional Kerr black holes were derived.
-Going forward in time we reach the derivation of the most general black-hole in D=5 minimal gauged supergravity spacetime metric [25] which is one of the objects of attention in this current paper.
+A lot of progress \cite{23} has been accumulated since the seminal paper of Myers and Perry \cite{24}, where the metrics describing the isolated, vacuum, rotating higher-dimensional Kerr black holes were derived.
+Going forward in time we reach the derivation of the most general symmetric non-extremal charged, rotating black-hole in D=5 minimal gauged supergravity spacetime metric \cite{25} which is one of the objects of attention in this current paper.
 We cannot do justice here to the entire scientific effort of determining the metrics of various black holes in higher dimensions since 1986 on.

-Solving the equations of motion in spacetimes of black holes with gauge fields is aided by the so-called generalized Killing-Yano, generalized St\"{a}ckel-Killing and generalized conformal Killing-Yano tensors corresponding to symmetries with torsion.
-There is an ample span of study of these tensors in the literature ranging from the D=5 minimal gauged supergravity spacetime [26,27], to the study of the black hole spacetimes in the framework of string theory [28,29,30].
+Solving the equations of motion in spacetimes of black holes with gauge fields is aided by the so-called GKY, GSK and GCKY tensors corresponding to symmetries with torsion.
+There is an ample span of study of these tensors in the literature ranging from the D=5 minimal gauged supergravity spacetime \cite{26,27}, to the study of the black hole spacetimes in the framework of string theory \cite{28,29,30}.

+Here we study the properties of two related solutions of the D=5 minimal gauged supergravity, with its bosonic string lagrangian in five dimensions.
+Since there was in the past a lot of work on higher dimensional vacuum solutions\cite{2,3,39,40}, where regular SK and KY tensors helped reveal hidden symmetries of vacuum spacetimes, there is now a lot of work done in recent years on solutions of various supergravities with gauge fields and cosmological constant \cite{41,42,43}.
+We find here two additional rank -2 generalized closed conformal Killing-Yano tensors, which help find the complete tower of hidden symmetries and isometries of the black hole spacetime.
+It is also well known that these tensors help classify the higher dimensional spacetimes with gauge fields and also help obtain exact solutions of Einstein equations \cite{reviewHouriYasui}.

+In this paper we discuss the hidden symmetries of a solution of supergravity where the *F (the Hodge dual of the Maxwell tensor) is assimilated with torsion.
+Hence we work with generalized KY and SK tensors, which in turn can now help separate modified by torsion Dirac and Klein-Gordon equations.
+The particle equations are different in the presence of gauge fields, as expected and there is an entire theory developed for particles with spin in the presence of torsion \cite{22}.

+The CCLP spacetime we study is endowed with a PGCKY and that is the Killing-Maxwell tensor, the Hodge dual of which is the torsion of the spacetime, a GKY tensor.
+Spacetimes admitting a PGCKY or a PCKY are remarkable, for instance the Kerr-NUT-AdS spacetime is the only Einstein spacetime admitting a PCKY \cite{reviewHouriYasui}.